haryunio/LibraryLight/LibraryLight API document.md

       - libraryID
       - libraryAPIToken
     - userCodes
+      - libraryID: (the ID of the library where the user code is valid)
       - userCode: (a string consists of 20 alphanumeric characters)
       - userID: null | "something"
       - permission: {"borrowable": true|false, "lightable": true|false}